stefanDeveloper/heiDGAF/docs/usage.rst

 .. _installation:
 .. _configuration:

 Getting Started
 ---------------

-If you want to use heiDGAF, just use the provided ``docker-compose.yml`` to quickly bootstrap your environment:
+To use heiDGAF, just use the provided ``docker-compose.yml`` to quickly bootstrap your environment:

 .. code-block:: console

    $ docker compose -f docker/docker-compose.yml up

-Run container individually:
+If you want to run containers individually, use:

 .. code-block:: console

    $ docker compose -f docker/docker-compose.kafka.yml up
    $ docker run ...

 Installation
 ------------